sixeyed/presentations/prognet/2018-modernizing-netfx-apps-with-docker/README.md

 # Modernizing .NET Apps with Docker

 Session from ProgNET London, 2018.

+> You can watch the [video of the session](https://skillsmatter.com/skillscasts/12028-modernizing-traditional-dot-net-apps-with-docker) from Skills Matter.

 The demos all use the sample project from my Docker Windows Workshop, which you can follow through yourself with Windows 10 or Windows Server 2016.
 You'll find the workshop at https://dwwx.space

 ## Setup